RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-The function requires the file name and path of the TM and the TMX document as string parameters.
+The method requires the TM path and the TMX file path as string parameters.

-First, open the TM into which the TMX content should be imported.
-Then create an importer object, which takes the TM language direction as parameter.
-Note that like a TM, a TMX file too, is bilingual with a dedicated language direction, which should match the TM language direction.
-Therefore you need to provide the TM language direction as parameter to the ```TranslationMemoryImporter``` object as shown in the example below:
+First open the TM into which you want to import the TMX content.
+Then create an importer object and pass the TM language direction.
+Like a TM, a TMX file is bilingual and uses a language direction that must match the TM direction.
+Pass the TM language direction to the `TranslationMemoryImporter` object, as shown below:

 # [C#](#tab/tabid-2)
 ```cs